The Real Estate Market in Penang

 Are there international schools nearby?

-Yes, Penang has excellent schools like Dalat, Uplands, or Prince of Wales.
+Yes, Penang has excellent schools such as Dalat, Uplands and Prince of Wales.
 See our guide on education.

-Yes, unlike other Asian countries, Malaysia allows foreigners to own properties as Freehold (full ownership).
+Yes.
+Unlike other Asian countries, Malaysia allows foreigners to own property on a Freehold basis (full ownership).

-Check their project delivery history and prioritize big names (E&O, IJM, SP Setia).
+Look at their track record for delivering projects and favour the big names (E&O, IJM, SP Setia).

 What is the monthly maintenance cost?

-Whether you are looking for your primary residence for your expatriation or a strategic rental investment, our network of French-speaking and local experts supports you.
+Whether you're looking for a primary home for your move abroad or a strategic buy-to-let investment, our network of local and international experts is here to guide you.